Bisi Johnson: Professional career

-Johnson was drafted by the Minnesota Vikings in the seventh round (247th overall) of the 2019 NFL Draft.
+Johnson was selected by the Minnesota Vikings in the seventh round (247th overall) of the 2019 NFL draft.

 In his rookie season with the Vikings, Johnson played in all 16 games and started six of them, filling in for an injured Adam Thielen.
 He finished the year with a statline of 31 receptions for 294 yards and three touchdowns.

 Johnson began his second season starting at receiver alongside Thielen, and in their first game of the year against the Green Bay Packers, Johnson recorded 3 receptions for a career high 56 yards.
 However, before Week 3, rookie Justin Jefferson was named the starter over Johnson, who moved back into a reserve role.

 On July 31, 2021, Johnson tore his ACL in training camp and missed the entirety of the 2021 season.

 On August 29, 2022, Johnson was placed on injured reserve after suffering a torn ACL.

 Personal life

-Olabisi, which means “to bring prosperity to your family”, is of Nigerian descent through his father, Bode Johnson, who attended college at Federal Polytechnic Ilaro in Nigeria.
+Olabisi, which means "to bring prosperity to your family", is of Nigerian descent through his father, Bode Johnson, who attended college at Federal Polytechnic Ilaro in Nigeria.
 Bisi traveled to the African nation several times as a child to visit his grandparents, aunts and uncles and their families.
 Johnson received his bachelor's degree in hospitality management from CSU in December 2018.